Basilica Minore del Santo Niño

 Fort San Pedro

-Built in 1565 by Miguel López de Legazpi, conqueror of the Philippines, Fort San Pedro has served as an army garrison, a rebel...
+Built in 1565 under the command of Miguel López de Legazpi, conqueror of the Philippines, Fort San Pedro has served as an army garrison,...

 No, it’s not a Philippine emissions trading scheme.
 Urban living in the raw, the Carbon Market is Cebu’s oldest and biggest produce...